Where Does The Medical Field Stand on CBD?

 The CBD (cannabidiol) industry is growing too fast.
-CBD carries an excellent safety profile and doesn’t get a person high.
-Thus, medical professionals are now turning to this hemp compound for a variety of ailments.
+While, CBD carries an excellent safety profile and doesn’t get a person high, there’s still some disconnect between the industries.
+But, medical professionals are turning to this hemp compound for a variety of ailments on a more frequent basis as CBD oil products get more public attention.

 A lot has already been discovered about CBD.
 The experts are still on the hunt for more benefits.
 CBD brings a plethora of health benefits to the table, including but not limited to: